 At Shape we’ve used commercial content management systems since Shape was born.
 We’ve done this because they feel more robust, the support is better, development time is reduced and the community create amazing add-ons that don’t feel amateur or buggy.

 The latest commercial CMS we’ve been super impressed by is - Craft CMS.
 But why do we love it?
 What benefits does this have over other commercial CMS products?
 (Or even Open Source CMS) So we thought it would be good to outline some of the features and benefits of Craft CMS that we love!

 Straight away - A CMS with a responsive control panel wins.
 For a client this is a major benefit because they can update their website on any device without any problems.
 The interface is super clean which also makes it really easy to use and work as a responsive control panel.

 One of the major gripes when developing a website using a CMS is the ability to split content up and put it in multiple fields.
-The ability to do this either has been an add-on, or is a built in to the core but a nightmare to manage.
-Craft makes splitting content up a breeze, mainly because you can also assign the same field to multiple sections!
+The ability to do this either has been a plugin, or is built in to the core, but a nightmare to maintain and scale.
+Craft CMS makes splitting content up a breeze, mainly because you can also assign the same custom field to multiple sections!

 For me, the best custom field available is Matrix.
 You can create *blocks*, which in theory could be features or elements in your website and allow your client pick and choose which blocks they want on the page.
-With also the ability to reorder these blocks, so your websites become 100% customisable via the client without causing any styling issues and having to have multiple templates.
+With also the ability to reorder these blocks, so your website becomes 99.9% customisable via the client without causing any styling issues and the need for multiple templates.